 What is Hypnotherapy?

-Hypnosis is now recognized more and more by the medical profession as a effective complimentary therapy:
+Hypnosis is now recognised more and more by the medical profession as a effective complimentary therapy:

-- Hypnosis was recognized by the American Medical Association in 1958 as a viable scientific modality.
+Hypnosis was recognised by the American Medical Association in 1958 as a viable scientific modality.

-- The American Psychiatric Association recognized in 1962 that hypnosis was a viable modality to treat some psychological problems.
+The American Psychiatric Association recognised in 1962 that hypnosis was a viable modality to treat some psychological problems.

 Is it safe?

 Yes.
 When carried out by a professionally trained and skilled hypnotherapist, it is safe, with no harmful side effects.